 Go to my resources page for everything I use.

 Maybe.
-Check to see if your country is listed here, or if I've been to it here.
-I've been to a ton more places before I started this blog, so I actually have a lot more destination specific knowledge in my head than is listed here.
+Check if your country is here, or if I've been to it here.
+I've been to a ton more places before I started this site, so I have a lot more destination specific knowledge in my head than is listed.

 No, it definitely can be done and it's not that hard at all!
 I've collected all my best tips and recommendations for the ultimate guide to zero waste travel: 40 tips to go green.